keviny1031/ColourGAN/README.md

   <img src="images/cifar10_unet_vs_gan_loss.png" alt="Result" width="500"/>
 </p>

 This is because the GAN drives the generator to be more daring and to add more detail to the images, which increases the L1 loss.
-However, our goal is not solely to minimize the L1 loss, but to make the images look more realistic.
+However, our goal is not solely to minimise the L1 loss, but to make the images look more realistic.

 # Case 2: Different Datasets